mumairtufail/CRM/USER_GUIDE.md

 - **Body** — The HTML content of your email
 - **Recipients:**
   - Filter by **Status** (e.g. send only to leads in "Proposal" stage)
-  - Filter by **Tag** (e.g. send only to leads tagged "VIP")
-  - A live counter shows exactly how many leads match your filters before you send
+  - A live counter shows exactly how many leads match your filter before you send

 Click **Save** to save as a draft, or **Send** to send immediately.